 This is generally genetic and something the person cannot help, but that doesn’t mean that you can’t take photos of them, that’s actually absurd.
 It’s pretty simple to do so.
 It’s all about forcing the eye and looking a certain way that gives the eye kind of dramatic movement.

-If the subject is having either a lazy eye, a cross eye or a floating eye, it’s very difficult to take their perfect photos.
+If the subject is having either a lazy eye, a cross-eye, or a floating eye, it’s very difficult to take their perfect photos.
 You have to be prepared about it as those people are really self-conscious about it and they don’t say the first.
 So, when you take photos, you might notice it.

 Posing Correction / Changing Body Position

 You can ask the subject to tilt their body or their head, so it will look like the person is really looking that way.
 It’s the easiest and most natural fix for lazy eye photography.
-You can ask them to bring a one of the sides of their head or shoulder little forward.
+You can ask them to bring one of the sides of their head or shoulder a little forward.
 So, it would look natural.

-So, what you need to ask the subject is to tilt a little, lean a bit and all of a sudden look up and you going to shoot right on the spot.
+So, what you need to ask the subject is to tilt a little, lean a bit and all of a sudden look up and you’re going to shoot right on the spot.
 It works.